History

 United Engineers Limited (the “Group”) was established in 1912 and its businesses span real estate, distribution, engineering, as well as agricultural technology and manufacturing all over Asia, the United States, the United Kingdom and Australia.

-The Group played a pivotal role in Singapore’s physical and economic transformation.
-With a history of over hundred years, the Group’s innovations are imprinted today in many local landmark structures such as the former Singapore Supreme Court, Cavenagh Bridge, OCBC Centre and British High Commission.
-Over the years, the Group has won several awards.
-It was honoured as the 11th oldest company by Singapore International Chamber of Commerce.
-In recognition of its contribution to Singapore’s development over the decades, the Group was awarded the Singapore Golden Jubilee Business Award organised by Singapore Business Federation, Accounting and Corporate Regulatory Authority and DP Information Group.
-Its flagship building, UE BizHub CITY, was also marked a historic site by Singapore National Heritage Board.
+The Group has played a pivotal role in Singapore’s nation-building and subsequent urban and economic development.
+Over the past century, the Group’s legacy is etched into numerous local landmarks, such as the former Supreme Court, Cavenagh Bridge, OCBC Building, and the British Embassy.
+Over the years, the Group has also received numerous accolades: recognized as the eleventh oldest company in Singapore by the Singapore International Chamber of Commerce; awarded the Singapore Jubilee Business Award by the Singapore Business Federation, the Accounting and Corporate Regulatory Authority of Singapore, and DP Information Group; and UE BizHub CITY being designated a historic and cultural site by the National Heritage Board.

 Pontoon bridge being assembled on site in Sumatra, Indonesia